zalam007/Spyfall/README.md

 - **Text-to-Speech**: Click to hear location lists read aloud (where supported)
 - **Modern UI**: Clean, intuitive interface with smooth animations

-## 🗺️ Available Locations

-- Casino
-- Bank
-- Prison
-- Castle
-- The Pyramids
-- China
-- The White House
-- Agora Hills
-- Zami's house
-- Disneyland
-- High-School
-- Ship
-- Costco
-- Funeral
-- Wedding

 ## 🔧 Tech Stack

 - **Framework**: Next.js 14
 - **Frontend**: React 18 with TypeScript
 - **Styling**: Tailwind CSS
-- **Speech**: Web Speech API (where supported)

 ## 📱 Mobile-Friendly

 The game is fully responsive and works great on phones and tablets, making it perfect for parties and gatherings!

-## 🎨 Original Inspiration

-This project was converted from a Code.org App Lab implementation to a modern web application, maintaining all the original game logic while adding a professional UI and modern web features.

-## 📝 License

-This project is open source and available under the MIT License.